Purchase the Day Trips Around Rochester book on Amazon

 Visitors can see small mammals, amphibians, insects, and reptiles in the nature center building.
 The Bird of Prey Facility next door houses permanently injured raptor and owl species, a raven, a bobcat, and two red foxes.
 Both facilities are free to explore, and donations and profits from the gift shop go directly toward the care of the animals.

-This county park’s most popular walk among bird lovers and families is the Birdsong Fairy Trail, near the nature center.
+The Birdsong Fairy Trail, near the nature center, is this county park’s most popular walk among bird lovers and families.
 With a broad dirt pathway and slight elevation change, this trail provides an easy way to explore a forest full of woodland creatures and is ideal for a multigenerational nature walk.

-Wandering counterclockwise along the path, search for over 40 colorful fairy homes and play spaces.
+Walking counterclockwise along the path, you can search for over 40 colorful fairy homes and play spaces.

 When food is scarce in winter and early spring, head clockwise on the trail with a handful of black oil sunflower seeds so chickadees, nuthatches, and tufted titmice can eat them directly from your hand.
 Make time to explore the other trails in the park, including those around the ponds.